mxcl/ChuzzleKit/README.markdown

 * `@{@1: @""}.chuzzle` is `nil`
 * `@{@1: @"", @2: @" 2  "}.chuzzle` is `@{@2: @"2"}`

+Note:

+* @"  2 3   " chuzzles to: @"2 3", that is, it only trims the string, it doesn’t eat the internal whitespace.
+This is because the “falsy” whitespace is just the trailing whitespace, not the internal whitespace.
+This is probably what you expected.

 Mutable Chuzzling
 =================
 Chuzzling occurs in-place, as far as it can.
 If a nil would be the chuzzled result the mutable version becomes the empty equivalent, and the return is `nil`.

 Custom Chuzzling
 ================